Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Introduction

-where $O_{|\Sigma|, |\Lambda|}(1)$ is a quantity depending only on the alphabet sizes of Alice's message to Bob and Bob's output, and not $N$. \end{theorem} \begin{remark} In most applications of information causality type theorems, including ours, the exact dependence on $|\Sigma|$ and $|\Lambda|$ is not important.
-The bound here is linear in $|\Sigma| |\Lambda|$. \end{remark} The original setting of information causality from \cite{IC_main} is the case where $\{X_i\}_{i=1}^{N}$ are fully independent.
-Paw{\l}owksi and Winter in \cite{hyperbits} strengthened the original information causality by showing that a similar bound holds even if the full independence condition is relaxed to pairwise independence, under the restriction that both $Z$ and $\alpha$ have only two outcomes.
-They posed as an open problem to extend the result to larger alphabets.
+where $O_{|\Sigma|, |\Lambda|}(1)$ is a quantity depending only on the sizes of the alphabets of Alice's message to Bob and Bob's output, and not $N$.\footnote{In most applications of information causality type theorems, including ours, the exact dependence on $|\Sigma|$ and $|\Lambda|$ is not important.
+The bound here is linear in $|\Sigma| |\Lambda|$.} \end{theorem} The original setting of information causality from \cite{IC_main} is the case where $\{X_i\}_{i=1}^{N}$ are fully independent.
+Paw{\l}owksi and Winter in \cite{hyperbits} strengthened the original information causality by showing that a similar bound holds even if the full independence condition is \textsl{relaxed} to pairwise independence, under the restriction that both $Z$ and $\alpha$ have only two outcomes.
+They posed as an open problem to extend their result to larger alphabets.
 As it turns out such a theorem is precisely what we need to prove Theorem \ref{main_thm} by our information theoretic approach.
-We prove this Theorem in \S \ref{IC_app} and use it in \S \ref{IC_approach_sec} to prove Theorem \ref{main_thm}.
+We prove this Theorem in Appendix \ref{IC_app} and use it in Section \ref{IC_approach_sec} to prove Theorem \ref{main_thm}.

-Finally we end this part with a few technical remarks about Theorem \ref{IC_st}. \begin{remark} There is a crucial difference between $I(X_1 \ldots X_N; Z|b=i)$ and $\sum_{i=1}^N I(X_i; Z |b=i)$.
-It follows from data processing inequality that the former is bounded by $O_{|\Sigma|}(1)$ with no need for any independence assumption.
-On the other hand, taking $X_1=X_2=\ldots= X_N={\rm Bernoulli}(\frac{1}{2})$ we see that $IC(A,B)$ could be as large as $\Omega(N)$ in this case.
-Thus, some independence assumption is necessary for Theorem \ref{IC_st} type results. \end{remark} \begin{remark} The original information causality result of \cite{IC_main} can be proved by an appropriate use of data processing inequality and the chain rule applied to $I(X_1 X_2 \ldots X_N; \alpha)= O_{|\Sigma|}(1)$.
+Finally we end this part with a technical remark about Theorem \ref{IC_st}. \begin{remark} (i) There is a crucial difference between $I(X_1 \ldots X_N; Z|b=i)$ and $\sum_{i=1}^N I(X_i; Z |b=i)$.
+It follows from the data processing inequality that the former is bounded by $O_{|\Sigma|}(1)$ with no need for any independence assumption.
+On the other hand, taking $X_1=X_2=\ldots= X_N={\rm Bernoulli}(\frac{1}{2})$, we see that $IC(A,B)$ could be as large as $\Omega(N)$ in this case.
+Thus, some independence assumption is necessary for Theorem \ref{IC_st} type results. (ii) The original information causality result of \cite{IC_main} can be proved by an appropriate use of data processing inequality and the chain rule applied to $I(X_1 X_2 \ldots X_N; \alpha)= O_{|\Sigma|}(1)$.
 Similar approaches run into trouble in the pairwise independence setting because of the correlations between $X_i$'s. \end{remark}